IGNF/myria3d/README.md

 python run.py experiment=RandLaNetDebug.yaml
 ```

+After training, you model best checkpoints and hydra config will be saved in a `DATE/TIME/` subfolder of the `LOG_PATH` you specified, with an associated hydra `config.yaml`.
 #### Run inference from sources
-After training, you model best checkpoints and hydra config will be saved in a `DATE/TIME/` subfolder of the `LOG_PATH` you specified.

 From the line for package-based inference above, simply change `python -m lidar_multiclass.predict` to `python run.py` to run directly from sources.